cyclus/cyclus/README.rst

      to install all Cyclus-related files
   #. you have acquired the Cyclus source code from the `Cyclus repo`_
   #. you have placed the Cyclus repository in .../cyclus/cyclus
-  #. you have a directory named .../cyclus/cyclus/build in which
-     you plan to encapsulate all build-related files (they get in the way otherwise)
   #. you have installed Cyclopts  to ../cyclus/install (see the `Cyclopts readme`_)

 Under these assumptions **and** if you used a package manager to